What Affects A Comic Grade?

 AlphaComics has been doing CGC submissions for quite some time now.
 This article is meant to help those of you who either are new to submitting books or are curious about why a specific grade may have been given.
 It’s important to note that the information in this article more of a guideline rather than hard and fast rules.
 If you are unsure of the grade you will get, then submit your book for review first (pay a small fee to know what the grade will be, then decide what you want to do).

-If you are really new to the CGC process, please read What Is CGC?
+If you are new to the CGC process, please read What Is CGC?
 Is it for you?

 What Causes My Grade To Go Down?

-There’s a ton of items that may have an effect on your grade.
+There’s a ton of items that may affect your grade.
 I say “may” as the grading process is not a checklist.
 Professional graders review your book to see if a specific flaw if found, affects the overall value of the book.
 The same book submitted more that one, in the same condition may come back with different grades.
 The more items you have in your book, the lower your grade.
 A general guideline would deduct half a grade for each item you find to get an idea of where your grade will be.

 Paper Specific Items